dillonkearns/idiomatic-elm-package-guide/README.md

 See [the Design Goals section of the README template](https://github.com/dillonkearns/idiomatic-elm-package-guide/blob/master/TEMPLATE.md#design-goals).

-## 5. Consistent with the README and documentation conventions in the Elm community.
+## 5. Consistent with the README and documentation conventions in the Elm community

 Follow this template!
 See the [How to Use This Guide](https://github.com/dillonkearns/idiomatic-elm-package-guide#how-to-use-this-guide) section of this README!